hpwit/SID6581/README.md

 int getPositionInPlaylist();
 int getPlaylistSize();

-void setDefaultDuration(uint32_t duration); //will sert the default duration of a track uint32_t getDefaultDuration();
+void setDefaultDuration(uint32_t duration); //will sert the default duration of a track in milliseconds uint32_t getDefaultDuration();
 uint32_t getElapseTime(); //send you back the elapstimea song was played in milliseconds